A note about logos

 Logos often appear to be the result of a moment’s effort.
 However, the best, most memorable ones are almost invariably the result of a process of research, professional design, administrative review, and implementation.
 This process can be expensive and time consuming, and it should be reserved for situations in which having a distinct logo warrants the investment.

-New logos should be undertaken in consultation with the Office of the University Printer and the Secretary of the University.
+New logos should be undertaken in consultation with the Office of the University Printer and the Vice President for Global and Strategic Initiatives.

 In what instances might it be appropriate to create and use nonstandard logos?